Why become certified?

 What is required?

-To become certified in Nevada, applicants must have completed at least 21 semester hours of credit from an accredited college or university which includes 3 semester hours of instruction in each of the following subjects offered at UNR and UNLV, or equivalent level:
+To become certified in Nevada, applicants must have completed at least 21 semester hours of credit from an accredited college or university which includes 3 semester hours of instruction in each of the following subjects offered at UNR, or equivalent level:

 - Administration of a Library